 Change Management Guidelines

 Given the dynamic business environment, it is extremely critical to agree on a broader framework as part of initial operations strategy to support ongoing system and process changes.
 To make the operations guidelines effective, it is also important to incorporate certain design principles during system and process implementation.
 These design principles enable simplicity and ensure flexibility for any future changes.
-These guidelines should also clearly layout communication plan and approval hierarchy for any future system or process changes both internally as well as externally.
-It should also clearly define activities which include process map and SOP changes.
+These guidelines should also clearly lay out a communication plan and approval hierarchy for any future system or process changes both internally as well as externally.
+It should also clearly define activities which include process maps and SOP changes.

 Operations Data Tracking